-- Appendix A NJ DEP Section 401(b) Water Quality Permit
+- Appendix A Technical Chapter 4

 - Appendix B Drill Log and Blast Reports

 - Appendix C Photographs

 EXECUTIVE SUMMARY

 This report presents the results of a monitoring program which examined the fish communities of the New York/New Jersey Harbor Complex (Harbor), the potential effects of blasting on the aquatic biota of the Harbor, and recorded water-borne pressures from confined blasts.
 The study was required by the State of New Jersey Department of Environmental Protection (DEP) for the issuance of a water quality certification pursuant to Section 401(b) of the Federal Clean Water Act to authorize the proposed Kill Van Kull (KVK) Deepening Project.
 The KVK Deepening Project is part of the New York and New Jersey Harbor Navigation Study, which was authorized by §435 of the Water Resources Development Act (WRDA) of 1996.